-- 1. The completed admission application and fee must be submitted prior to the March 1 deadline for fall entry.
-Due to course sequencing, applications are accepted only for fall admission with the exception of those received from applicants (usually practicing therapists) taking courses for continuing professional development and not pursuing a degree. - 2.
-The MFT Program Reference Form, available from the School of Graduate and Professional Studies, must accompany two letters of recommendation from individuals qualified to comment on the candidate's potential for success as a therapist. - 3.
-Attendance at an on-campus interview with the Program Director and an admissions team is mandatory.
-During this interview, the applicant will be required to participate in a role-play exercise. - 4.
-The essay component must be a two-page statement indicating motives and professional goals for pursuing a degree in MFT with preparations that have already been undertaken, and how the applicant has prepared for success in graduate school.
+- What preparation, either through coursework, internship, volunteer work, or job experience, has been undertaken that provides basic therapy skills. - 6.
+The completed admission application and fee must be submitted prior to the March 1 deadline for fall entries.
+Due to course sequencing, applications are accepted for fall admission only with the exception of those received from applicants usually practicing therapists taking courses for continuing professional development and not pursuing a degree. - 7.
+Attendance at an on-campus interview during a weekend in March with the Program Director and an admissions team is mandatory.
+During this interview, the applicant will be required to participate in a role-play exercise.